material-components/material-components-android/docs/components/BottomSheet.md

-`BottomSheetBehavior` can automatically handle insets (such as for [edge to edge](https://developer.android.com/training/gestures/edge-to-edge)) by specifying any of:
+`BottomSheetBehavior` can automatically handle insets (such as for [edge to edge](https://developer.android.com/training/gestures/edge-to-edge)) by specifying any of these to true on the view:

 *   `app:paddingBottomSystemWindowInsets`
 *   `app:paddingLeftSystemWindowInsets`
 *   `app:paddingRightSystemWindowInsets`
 *   `app:paddingTopSystemWindowInsets`

-to true on the view.

 On API 21 and above the modal bottom sheet will be rendered fullscreen (edge to edge) if the navigation bar is transparent and `app:enableEdgeToEdge` is true.

-It can automatically add insets if any of the padding attributes above are set to true in the style, either by updating the style passed to the constructor, or by updating the default style specified by the `?attr/bottomSheetDialogTheme` attribute in your theme.
+Insets can be added automatically if any of the padding attributes above are set to true in the style, either by updating the style passed to the constructor, or by updating the default style specified by the `?attr/bottomSheetDialogTheme` attribute in your theme.

-`BottomSheetDialog` will also add padding to the top when the bottom sheet slides under the status bar to prevent content from being drawn underneath it.
+`BottomSheetDialog` will also add padding to the top when the bottom sheet slides under the status bar, to prevent content from being drawn underneath it.

 ### Making bottom sheets accessible

-The contents within a bottom sheet should follow their own accessibility guidelines, such as images having content descriptions set on them.
+The contents within a bottom sheet should follow their own accessibility guidelines, such as setting content descriptions for images.

 ## Standard bottom sheet

 Standard bottom sheets co-exist with the screen’s main UI region and allow for simultaneously viewing and interacting with both regions.
-They are commonly used to keep a feature or secondary content visible on screen when content in main UI region is frequently scrolled or panned.
+They are commonly used to keep a feature or secondary content visible on screen when content in the main UI region is frequently scrolled or panned.

 `BottomSheetBehavior` is applied to a child of [CoordinatorLayout](https://developer.android.com/reference/androidx/coordinatorlayout/widget/CoordinatorLayout) to make that child a **persistent bottom sheet**, which is a view that comes up from the bottom of the screen, elevated over the main content.
-It can be dragged vertically to expose more or less of their content.
+It can be dragged vertically to expose more or less content.

 API and source code: